Africa Travel Guide: Top Countries and Routes

 Alexandria

-The ancient Greek city on Egyptian ground was originally inaugurated by Alexander the Great.
-Myth has it the great leader Alexander the Great tomb is hidden in old Alexandria, and archaeologists are still searching to date.
+The ancient Greek city on Egyptian ground was initially founded by Alexander the Great.
+It is said that the great leader Alexander the Great’s tomb is hidden in ancient Alexandria, and that archaeologists are still searching to this day.
 It is called “Bride of the Mediterranean” to celebrate its beauty and appealing nature.
 Alexandria’s treasures are never-ending.
-They range from historical artifacts on land and below the sea, to natural landscapes.
+They range from historical artefacts on land and below the sea to natural landscapes.

-Visitors to Alexandria would enjoy walking in the old town city streets that reflect the essence of its cosmopolitan nature.
-Walking in Fuad street, ElManshia, Elraml station for example are all destinations where modern life meets the old and is manifested in the streets themselves and the surrounding buildings.
+Visitors to Alexandria would enjoy walking through the old town streets that reflect its cosmopolitan nature.
+Walking in Fuad Street, ElManshia, and Elraml station, for example, are all destinations where modern life meets the old, manifested in the streets themselves and the surrounding buildings.

-Some places to visit in the old town include the New Bibliotheca Alexandrina, the Alexandria National Museum in Fuad street, Saint Mark’s Coptic Orthodox Church in Attarin area, Sidi Morsi Abo AlAbass Mosque in Bahari destrict, and finally Citadel of Qitbay in Al Anfoshi.
-All these places are located relatively near each other and are affordable to visit.
-Do not forget to take your lunch in one of the famous fish restaurants in the area like Fish Market, the Greek Club, Zephere or Abuashraf.
+Some places to visit in the old town include the New Bibliotheca Alexandrina, the Alexandria National Museum in Fuad Street, Saint Mark’s Coptic Orthodox Church in Attarin area, Sidi Morsi Abo AlAbass Mosque in Bahari district, and finally the Citadel of Qitbay in Al Anfoshi.
+All these places are relatively close to each other and affordable to visit.
+Do not forget to take your lunch at one of the area’s famous fish restaurants, such as Fish Market, the Greek Club, Zephere, or Abuashraf.

-Moving to modern Alexandria on the other side of the city, you can enjoy your day use by the beach in one of the hotel beaches like Hilton, Tulip or Paradise INN ElMamoura.
-You can also dine in one of the restaurants by the sea which serve food that would satisfy all tastes.
+Moving to modern Alexandria on the other side of the city, you can enjoy your day using the beach in one of the hotel beaches like Hilton, Tulip or Paradise INN ElMamoura.
+You can also dine in one of the restaurants by the sea, which serve food that would satisfy all tastes.

-One of the landmarks to visit in the area will include the Royal Jewellery Museum in Zizenia that contains a collection of Jewels belonging to the Egyptian Royal Family.
-Another place to visit is Elmontaza Park which contains huge garden areas and a Royal palace along with a number of hotels and restaurants.
+One of the landmarks to visit in the area is the Royal Jewellery Museum in Zizenia, which houses a collection of Jewels belonging to the Egyptian Royal Family.
+Another place to visit is Elmontaza Park, which features large gardens and a Royal palace, along with a number of hotels and restaurants.

 Kairouan

 It was announced as a UNESCO World Heritage Site in 1988.
-It was founded in 670 AD and used to be the capital of Ifriqiya for five centuries.
-Not only that, but it was considered one of the most important places as the base of the Maghreb and one of its holy cities.
-One of the most famous attractions in the city is the Zawiya of Sidi Sahab which was founded only 38 years after the death of the Muslim Prophet Mohomet.
-It is considered the first place of worship founded in Maghreb.
+It was founded in 670 AD and served as the capital of Ifriqiya for five centuries.
+Not only that, but it was considered one of the most critical places in the Maghreb, the base of the Maghreb, and one of its holy cities.
+One of the most famous attractions in the city is the Zawiya of Sidi Saha, which was founded only 38 years after the death of the Muslim Prophet Mohomet.
+It is considered the first place of worship founded in the Maghreb.
 The Zawiya of Sidi Sahab also contains the remains of one of the Prophet’s companions, Abu Djama.

 Grand Erg Oriental

-The Sahara Desert land is located in Northeast Algeria.
-This location is very exceptional due to its unique sand formation that mimics the sea waves.
-It is where you can enjoy multiple adventurous activities or simply enjoy camping and meditating in the desert.
+The Sahara Desert is located in Northeast Algeria.
+This location is exceptional for its unique sand formation that mimics sea waves.
+It is where you can enjoy a variety of adventurous activities or simply camp and meditate in the desert.

-One of the places you can visit near the desert to boost your trip is the Mides.
+One of the places you can visit near the desert to boost your trip is the Middle East.
 It is a small mountain Oasis in the middle of the desert that has a beautifully carved canyon.
-Tourists can reach it through organized 4*4 car trips or by regular cars.
+Tourists can reach it through organised 4*4 car trips or by regular cars.

 Carthage

 An ancient city that was once considered the most powerful political entity in the Mediterranean.
-It was originally founded by the Phoenician queen, Dido, in 814 BC.
-It had gone through long historical phases till reaching modern times, which made it an attractive destination for diverse historical landmarks.
-The city is located15 kilometres northeast of Tunis.
-It is worth mentioning that the archaeological site of Carthage is considered one of the UNESCO World Heritage Site in Tunisia.
-Some famous places to visit there include the acropolis of Byrsa, the Punic ports, the Punic Tophet, the necropolises, theatre, Amphitheatre, circus, residential area, basilicas, the Antonin baths, Malaga cisterns, and the archaeological reserve.
+It was founded by the Phoenician queen Dido in 814 BC.
+It had gone through long historical phases, culminating in modern times, making it an attractive destination for diverse historical landmarks.
+The city is located 15 kilometres northeast of Tunis.
+It is worth noting that the archaeological site of Carthage is a UNESCO World Heritage Site in Tunisia.
+Some famous places to visit there include the Acropolis of Byrsa, the Punic ports, the Punic Tophet, the necropolis, the theatre, the Amphitheatre, the circus, the residential area, basilicas, the Antonin baths, the Malaga cisterns, and the archaeological reserve.

-It is another North African country that lies on the border of the Atlantic Ocean and the Mediterranean Sea.
+It is another North African country that lies on the Atlantic and Mediterranean Coasts.
 It goes down in history as the Kingdom of Marrakesh and then the Kingdom of Fes.
-Morocco is bordered by Algeria from the east, Spain to its North, and Western Saharan desert to its South.
+Algeria borders Morocco to the east, Spain to the North, and the Western Saharan desert to the South.

 Chefchaouen

-If you are looking to visit a city with a unique glow, Chefchaouen should be on your list with its blue buildings.
+If you are looking to visit a city with a unique glow, Chefchaouen should be on your list, with its blue buildings.
 It is the perfect city for walking tours.
-It is where you will be offered the chance to mingle with the locals and enjoy the exceptional tasty Moroccan food.
-One of the places to visit during your walk-in in the city is Ras El Maa Waterfall, which is located Northeast of the city’s gate.
+It is where you can mingle with locals and enjoy delicious Moroccan food.
+One of the places to visit during your walk in the city is Ras El Maa Waterfall, which is located Northeast of the city’s gate.

 Rif Mountains

-The green mountain area, which provides tranquil scenery for visitors.
-The mountains are a perfect destination to reach Chefchaouen city.
+The green mountain area provides tranquil scenery for visitors.
+The mountains are a perfect gateway to Chefchaouen.
 It is where bikers, hikers, and walkers enjoy an adventurous trip that serves all tastes.

 Casablanca’s Hassan II Mosque

-You cannot visit Morocco and not pay a visit to this unique architecture.
-It is the 2nd largest African mosque that is still functioning and the 7th largest in the world.
-It has a 210-meter minaret, which is considered the second tallest one in the world.
-It is the only mosque that non-Muslims can access in Morocco.
+You cannot visit Morocco without paying a visit to this unique architecture.
+It is the 2nd-largest African mosque still in operation and the 7th-largest in the world.
+It has a 210-meter minaret, considered the second-tallest in the world.
+It is the only mosque in Morocco that non-Muslims can access.
 The Mosque is located in Sidi Mohammed Ben Abdallah in Casablanca.
 Its building is built partially on land and partially over the ocean.

 Al Hoceima National Park

-It is a national park located in Al Hociema suburbs.
-It is considered the largest natural reserve on the Mediterranean coast of Morocco.
+It is a national park located in the suburbs of Al Hociema.
+It is considered the most significant natural reserve on the Mediterranean coast of Morocco.
 It has an impressive setting to witness, where trees, sea, and birds merge to create a beautiful scenery of peace and tranquillity.
-It contains endangered wildlife species along with green scenery that range from unique trees, palms, olive trees, … etc. It is a perfect destination for hiking and mountain bike riding.
+It contains endangered wildlife species and green scenery, including unique trees, palms, and olive trees.
+It is a perfect destination for hiking and mountain bike riding.
 The best time to visit the park is in summer, from June to September.

 Atlas Mountains

-Morocco embodies the highest peak of the Atlas Mountains, Mount Toubkal.
-If you are a hiking lover, you can start your hike from Imlil village where you can find guest houses to stay in, hire a guide for your hike and rent any hiking equipment you need.
+Morocco’s highest peak in the Atlas Mountains is Mount Toubkal.
+If you are a hiking lover, you can start your hike from Imlil village, where you can find guest houses to stay in, hire a guide for your hike and rent any hiking equipment you need.

-But if hiking is not your goal, Imlil village is a great place to enjoy the Atlas mountain scenery.
-You can also step by Imlil’s waterfall, which is a must-see natural landscape in Morocco.
+But if hiking isn’t your goal, Imlil village is a great place to enjoy the Atlas Mountains’ scenery.
+You can also stop by Imlil’s waterfall, a must-see natural landscape in Morocco.

 Tangier